Algorand-Developer-Retreat/WeTrust/README.md

 - Graph Explorer

-- Enhancement discussion for Merkle Tree instead of an Array
+- Enhancement discussion for Merkle Tree instead of a static Array

 - ZK proof of relation to not expose Addresses.